Homotopy type theory as a language for diagrams of $\infty$-logoses: Higher category theory

 A scaled simplicial set \(\sh\) is thought of as a presentation of an \((\infty, 2)\)-category: the \(0\)-cells are the \(0\)-simplices of \(\sh\); the \(1\)-cells are generated by \(1\)-simplices of \(\sh\); the \(2\)-cells are generated by \(2\)-simplices of \(\sh\) in the following direction;

 thin \(2\)-simplices are made invertible \(2\)-cells; higher simplices presents homotopies filling certain diagrams.

-\begin{proposition} There is a model structure on the category of scaled simplicial sets that presents \(\nPrefix{2}\Cat\). \end{proposition} \begin{proof} See \parencite{lurie2009goodwillie} for the model structure and comparison with other models for \((\infty, 2)\)-categories. \Textcite{barwick2021unicity} show that the \((\infty, 1)\)-category presented by this model structure indeed satisfies their axioms. \end{proof}
+\begin{proposition} There is a model structure on the category of scaled simplicial sets that presents \(\nPrefix{2}\Cat\). \end{proposition} \begin{proof} See \parencite{lurie2009goodwillie} for the model structure and comparison with other models for \((\infty, 2)\)-categories.
+Barwick and Schommer-Pries \parencite{barwick2021unicity} show that the \((\infty, 1)\)-category presented by this model structure indeed satisfies their axioms. \end{proof}